nom-codecat/Project-Lyra/README.md

 - **[Terms of Service](https://github.com/nom-codecat/Project-Lyra/blob/main/Lyra_bot_Tos.md)**

 We hope these examples provide confidence in our approach to data security.
 Thank you for using Lyra.

+*exclaimer: as of now lyra is not discoverable on discord and in her beta